pinalj/quotes-for-woocommerce/readme.txt

 == Changelog ==

+= 1.7.1 (18.01.2021) =
+* Fix - Internal Server Error with WooCommerce 4.9.0.
+* Fix - XML Sitemap showing error.
+* Tweak - Added a hook to allow the admin to send emails for statuses other than Pending Payment.

 = 1.7.0 (20.06.2020) =
 * Fix - Price was displayed in html tags in customer email.
-* Fix - Appearnace->menus disappear when the plugin is activated.
+* Fix - Appearance->menus disappear when the plugin is activated.
 * Fix - Product Added to Cart message is incomplete when the global settings are not saved.
 * Enhancement - Add a new setting to change Place Order button text for carts containing quotable products.
 * Fix - Incorrect Add to Cart button text for non quote products which do not have a price set.